DataDog/documentation/content/en/account_management/rbac/data_access.md

 ## Select tags for access

-Each restricted dataset can control access to multiple types of data, such as metrics.
+Each Restricted Dataset can control access to multiple types of data, such as metrics.
 You are free to use the same or different tags across multiple types of telemetry.
 Within each telemetry type, you must use a _single_ tag or attribute to define your access strategy.

 If you have too many combinations of tags or attributes to fit within these constraints, consider [revisiting your tagging][4] to define a new tag that better reflects your access strategy.

 ### Supported example

-#### Restricted dataset 1
+#### Restricted Dataset 1
 - Telemetry Type: RUM
    - Filters: `@application.id:ABCD`

-#### Restricted dataset 2
+#### Restricted Dataset 2
 * Telemetry type: RUM
     * Filters: `@application.id:EFGH`
 * Telemetry type: Metrics